 WANT A ZERO KNOWLEDGE NOTE-TAKING APP?

-We’ve been prototyping a collaborative and encrypted Zero Knowledge note-taking app for some time, with anticipated launch in 2017.
-If you’re interested, signup today for announcements and be eligible for two months of updated service when the product goes live.
-We anticipate general pricing for a premium service at around $12/year.
+We’ve been prototyping a collaborative and encrypted Zero Knowledge note-taking app for some time, with anticipated launch in 2018.
 Our encrypted note app would be built with the same secure messaging technology used by Semaphor, our encrypted group chat and file-sharing tool, with reviewed and published source code.

 Lastly, if you used Evernote for passwords, try our free Zero Knowledge password manager called Encryptr.